sheikhdiallo/COM304_FOUNDATION_1/workup/session9/docs/routing-algorithms.md

 In this case we can see each entry has a destination, gateway and mask as described above.

 Interfaces also have a `metric`.
-A lower metric number makes the system prefer a route over an equivalent route.
+A lower metric number makes the system prefer a route over an equivalent route with a hugher metric.
 So in this case we can see that if the wired `eth0` is connected, it will be preferred as the default route over the wireless `wlan0`.

 The Flag `U` means that the interface is UP.
 The flag `G` means that this is a Gateway